sdiehl/wiwinwlh/tutorial.md

 (``Hom``) with the structure that morphisms compose associatively and the existence of a identity morphism for each object.

-With kind polymorphism enabled we can write down the general category parameterized bya type variable "c" for category, and the instance ``Hask`` the category of Haskell types with functions between types as morphisms.
+With kind polymorphism enabled we can write down the general category parameterized by a type variable "c" for category, and the instance ``Hask`` the category of Haskell types with functions between types as morphisms.

 ~~~~ {.haskell include="src/categories.hs"}